-- How Can a Woman Not Detect a Pregnancy When She Has Missed Her Period?
+- How Can a Woman Not Suspect Pregnancy If She Misses Her Period?

 - How Can You Prevent a Cryptic Pregnancy?

-Did you know that there are some cases where a woman will not know she is pregnant until she goes into labour?
+Did you know that there are cases where a woman does not know she is pregnant until she goes into labour?
 While it may seem unbelievable, this condition is not as uncommon as you think.
-These women will have very mild symptoms of pregnancy such as morning sickness, weight gain, or even missed periods.
+These women have very mild symptoms of pregnancy such as morning sickness, weight gain, or even missed periods.

 What Is Cryptic Pregnancy?

-A cryptic pregnancy or stealth pregnancy is when the woman who is pregnant remains unaware of her pregnancy due to very subtle pregnancy symptoms.
-Most of these women would have been told that they could not have children, or they would’ve undergone sterilization.
-In these cases, the hCG levels are also low and hence the reason for an undetected pregnancy.
+A cryptic pregnancy or stealth pregnancy is termed such when the woman who is pregnant remains unaware of her pregnancy due to subtle pregnancy symptoms.
+Many of these women were told that they could not have children, or they would’ve themselves undergone sterilisation.
+In cryptic pregnancy cases, as the hCG levels are low, pregnancy goes undetected.

 Causes of Cryptic Pregnancy

 Small cysts on the ovaries can cause a hormonal imbalance in women.
-PCOS condition is on the rise due to changing lifestyles.
+PCOS is on the rise due to changing lifestyles.
 This illness creates hormonal imbalances and irregular periods.